The Wound That Closed the Heart: Understanding the Lover Wound

 This is the central tragedy of the Lover wound: what began as wisdom becomes a prison.
 The very strategy that protected the heart in the season of danger now prevents it from receiving the connection it was built for.

-In the body, the wound often shows up as a kind of chronic disconnection: difficulty knowing what they feel, difficulty identifying physical sensations, a tendency to live primarily in the head.
+In the body, the wound shows up as chronic disconnection: difficulty knowing what they feel, difficulty identifying physical sensations, a tendency to live primarily in the head.
 The body, which is the Lover's primary home, has become a place of mild estrangement.

-The good news, and it is genuinely good news, is that the brain retains neuroplasticity throughout the lifespan.
-The patterns laid down by early attachment wounds are not permanent.
-They can be rerouted.
+The genuinely hopeful part of this is that these patterns are not permanent.
+The brain retains the capacity for new learning throughout the lifespan.
 The heart that learned to close can learn, slowly and with the right kind of support, to open again.

 When the Lover is wounded, this capacity for meaning-making is compromised.
 The painful chapters of the story cannot be held with enough warmth to be integrated.
 They remain as fragments: raw, unprocessed, leaking into the present in the form of triggers, numbness, and the persistent sense that something essential is missing.